Last Updated Jan 28, 2019

 Both water-based and milk-based kefir varieties are probiotic-rich drinks that help to colonize the intestinal tract and have a health-enhancing impact on maintaining balanced gut flora. (*)

 This is a topic which is receiving a lot of attention these days and with good reason.
 Gastrointestinal microbiota that live in the human digestive tract are a "complex community of microorganisms" that when in proper ratio are known to have a huge influence on our human physiology and overall long-term well-being.
-Often referred to as the "forgotten organ", the metabolic activities performed by these intestinal microorganisms are often likened to those of any vital organ system.

 The good news is that these "pro-life" gut flora can be nourished through dietary sources.
 It is often recommended to include a diverse variety of fermented foods in the diet to get a good cross section of different mircroflora, especially after a period of antibiotic use.